fatehr15/Elecronics-Report-Simulations/Circuit2 (B4)/README.md

 ## 5. Conclusion

 The simulation confirms that the circuit behaves as a **monostable multivibrator**.
-Upon receiving a trigger, the output generates a pulse of a fixed duration—defined by the RC network—and then returns to its stable state.
+Upon receiving a trigger, the output generates a pulse of a fixed duration—defined by the RC network and then returns to its stable state.
 This observed behavior matches the theoretical operation of monostable circuits.

-Would you like me to help you calculate the specific pulse duration based on the  and  values shown in your simulation?